a7medayman6/Spidering-Tool/README.md

 Notes:

 1. To Run the script for the same website more than once, you have to either change the project name, or delete the previous project directory.
+2. The project directory name is the name of the project.